fung-yuan/whatsapp-ai-bot/README.md

 ### Why You Need It

-**Without script:** Manual docker-compose editing, port conflicts, credential tracking
+**Without script:** Manual docker commands, port management, credential tracking
 **With script:** Interactive menu, auto port detection, credential management

 ### How to Use